Perthes Disease

 Age of the Patient

 The younger the patient, the better the outcome is in Perthes disease.
 A better outcome is defined as a round femoral head (hip ball) in a matching acetabulum (hip cup).
 However, Perthes disease not only affects the shape of the femoral head; it also significantly affects the growth of the femoral neck (neck of the thigh bone) and femur (thigh bone).
 Every patient with Perthes disease will have a slowing of the growth in the upper end of the femur (thigh bone).
 This can result in a clinically significant or problematic leg length discrepancy (more than 2.0 cm or ¾ inch) or a very short femoral neck (neck of the thigh bone).
 If a young patient has Perthes disease, the disease has more time to slow the growth of the femoral neck and femur before the patient is done growing.
 As a result, younger patients end up with better hip joints but possibly shorter legs and/ or femoral necks.
 Older patients end up with more hip joint deformity or misshapen femoral heads, but they have a small leg length discrepancy or a relatively normal femoral neck length.
 The definition of “young” and “old” in Perthes disease is not set in stone.
-Dr. Standard uses the following definitions:
+The International Center for Limb Lengthening uses the following definitions:

 Younger patients have a better chance of a successful outcome with non-operative or minimally invasive procedures.
 Older patients require more aggressive treatment, which usually means more complex or involved surgical treatment.
 The reasons for the above break down of ages and outcomes have to do with the fact that younger patients have more growth and healing potential then the older patients.
 The more growth the child has remaining, the more remodeling/healing can occur of the femoral head and the cup that it fits inside.
 Additional time spent remodeling/healing will allow the femoral head and cup time to repair and to become round.